 Sonoma.edu email: Communications from the Nursing Department will be sent to all nursing students via their official university email address.
 Instructions and deadlines are announced through this e-mail communication, and it is the student's responsibility to check their email daily.
-Webmail can be accessed through Sonoma On-Line Login on the University website, https://login.sonoma.edu
+Email can be accessed through SSU Portal, by logging in with unique SSU ID on the University website, https://login.sonoma.edu